hinogi/typeorm/.github/PULL_REQUEST_TEMPLATE.md

   Please fill in the information below to expedite the review and (hopefully) merge of your change.

-  If unsure about something.. just do as best as you're able, or reach out through our community support channels! https://github.com/typeorm/typeorm/blob/master/docs/support.md -->
+  If unsure about something.
+Just do as best as you're able, or reach out through our community support channels! https://github.com/typeorm/typeorm/blob/master/docs/support.md -->